1saswata/go-mentorship/README.md

 ## Current Status

 * **Current Week:** 4
-* **Current Task:** The Concurrent Website Checker - Create a CLI tool (not a web server) that checks if a list of websites is "UP" or "DOWN".
+* **Current Task:** Channels (Communicating State) - Refactor the site checker to use a chan string to pass results back to main.